CrowdHailer/me/2025-02-06/programs-dont-kill-people-computers-do/index.md

 `uppercase` is a simple function where input and output are a single string.
 `subtract` is a function with two integers as input and a single integer output.

+Diagrams for these simple functions look like this.

 ![](/2025-01-24/eat-your-greens-a-philosophy-for-language-design/functions.png)

+Here is an [EYG](https://eyg.run/) program that uppercases the string value `"hello"`.
+The `@std:2` term references a package release.
+The package name is `std` and we are depending on the second version of the package.

 <div style="background:white;">
 <script type="application/json+eyg">{"0":"l","l":"$","v":{"0":"@","p":"std","r":2},"t":{"0":"l","l":"string","v":{"0":"a","f":{"0":"g","l":"string"},"a":{"0":"v","l":"$"}},"t":{"0":"a","f":{"0":"a","f":{"0":"g","l":"uppercase"},"a":{"0":"v","l":"string"}},"a":{"0":"s","v":"hello"}}}}</script>
 </div>

+All snippets in this post can be edited and run.
+Click on the code to get started.

+*See the [documentation](https://eyg.run/documentation/) for more details about the EYG language and editor.*

+## Using functions

 New functions can be defined by composing other functions and values.

 For example `my_function` takes a single input from which it subtracts `5` before calculating the `absolute` value.

 ![](/2025-01-24/eat-your-greens-a-philosophy-for-language-design/composition.png)

+*Circles indicate there is a value that is not yet provided.*

 <div style="background:white;">
 <script type="application/json+eyg">{"0":"l","l":"$","v":{"0":"@","p":"std","r":2},"t":{"0":"l","l":"integer","v":{"0":"a","f":{"0":"g","l":"integer"},"a":{"0":"v","l":"$"}},"t":{"0":"l","l":"my_function","v":{"0":"f","l":"x","b":{"0":"l","l":"x","v":{"0":"a","f":{"0":"a","f":{"0":"a","f":{"0":"g","l":"subtract"},"a":{"0":"v","l":"integer"}},"a":{"0":"v","l":"x"}},"a":{"0":"i","v":5}},"t":{"0":"a","f":{"0":"a","f":{"0":"g","l":"absolute"},"a":{"0":"v","l":"integer"}},"a":{"0":"v","l":"x"}}}},"t":{"0":"a","f":{"0":"v","l":"my_function"},"a":{"0":"i","v":3}}}}}</script>